amcajal/gsvmind/project/definitive/sw/doc/wiki/Notes.md

 purposes, but they shall not be used as reference for the current application status (functionality, structure, etc).
 Such information is located under project/def folder.

+A number between brackets represents a reference to the [Resources](https://github.com/amcajal/gsvmind/wiki/References) page in the Wiki.
+For example, [4] representes the entry with ID 4 at Resources page.
 ****
 To use BeautifulSoup, first we need to download the library.
 [1] Contains all required information.
 We executed
 	$ sudo apt-get install bs-4